Winter can be hard on stay-at-home and work-from -home moms. At least it is for me.

-I actually enjoyed the first two weeks of January.
-I used the time to relax after Christmas, get the house back to normal, and settle into a daily rhythm.
-My days felt very intentional and productive.
-By the middle of the month, the January blues set in.
+I actually enjoy the first two weeks of January.
+I use the time to relax after Christmas, get the house back to normal, and settle into a daily rhythm.
+My days feel very intentional and productive.
+But by the middle of the month, winter blues symptoms set in.

-During Hannah’s bedroom makeover, I was reminded we have to walk through the messy middle to get where we’re going.
-There was the night I cried after rearranging her room, then the overwhelming job of getting rid of cat urine odor, the added chore of having to wash cat hair and flea dirt out of the mattress cover, then spilling my hot chocolate all over the mattress while trying to make the bed.
+There was the night I cried after rearranging her room.
+Then came the overwhelming job of getting cat urine odor out of carpet, and having to wash cat hair and flea dirt out of the mattress cover on top that.
+And while I was making her bed, I spilled hot chocolate all over the the mattress.
 At that point, I gave up and called it a day.

 As Fr.
-Richard Rohr puts it, we can picture three boxes: order, disorder and reorder.
+Richard Rohr puts it, there are three boxes: order, disorder and reorder.
 Reorder is the goal.
 He goes on to say there isn’t a nonstop flight from order to reorder.
 We have to go through disorder.

 I say the same thing, but through the lens of organizing.
 We order our life into calendars, systems, roles, jobs, routines, relationships, politics, religion and so on, so we can accommodate ‘as is.’
 But, ‘as is’ usually comes with baggage, busyness, dysfunction, heartache, hurt…the clutter of life.
 So we ignore it, shove it down, and try to move on.
 Because ‘as is’ is familiar.

-Turns out, January’s endless days were like the empty space left behind when I chopped down a dead tree last Fall.
-The emptiness disrupted my soul, held me accountable to myself, uprooted insecurities, and called me to let go.
+Turns out, winter’s endless days were like the empty space left behind when I chopped down a dead tree last Fall.
+In both cases, the emptiness disrupted my soul, uprooted insecurities, and called me to let go.

-Now, I can leave January behind with a lightness in my spirit.
+Once I beat the winter blues, there was a lightness in my spirit.
 The truth is, it was there the whole time.
-I just had to walk through the messy middle to find it.
+I just had to find it.